Here are Some Tips for How to Master U-Turn

 opposite curb and never rush through the maneuverer.
 At this point, you should shift into reverse.
 As you back, turn the wheels to the right and back as far as possible so that you will clear the curb after pulling forward.
 Stop and shift into drive.
 If the traffic is clear, proceed into your lane smoothly and faster.

-Here are other tips to remember when making the turn
+Here are other tips to remember when and how to master the u-turn/turn

 - Reduce the speed when planning to make the U-turn.

 - Check traffic on both sides.
 Check cautiously for motorcycles.
 That is because most crashes